 Washington DC Representative

-Lanita is a sanitarian with the District of Columbia Department of Health’s Food Safety & Hygiene Inspection services Division (FSHISD).
+Lanita is a sanitarian with the District of Columbia Department of Health’s Food Safety Division (FSHISD).
 She is originally from Orlando, Florida, where she enlisted into the US Air Force as a Public Health Technician, conducting food safety inspections and doing public health work abroad and stateside for 7 years.
-She obtained her Bachelor of Science Degree in Health Sciences with a concentration in Environmental health Studies from Trident University.
+She obtained her Bachelor of Science Degree in Health Sciences with a concentration in Environmental health Studies from Trident University, and her Masters in Business Administration with a concentration in public administration from Strayer University.
 Lanita comes with a wealth of experience as a Virginia Department of Health standardized Environmental Health Specialist previously serving Arlington, County Virginia.

 Amanda Losardo graduated from The State University of New York College at Oneonta in 2014 with a BS in Human Biology.
 She earned her Master of Public Health with a concentration in Epidemiology from George Mason University in 2017.
 Amanda started her career in environmental health working as an Environmental Technician in the Disease Carrying Insects Program (DCIP) at the Fairfax County Health Department.
 Amanda then interned at the United States Environmental Protection Agency and worked on a wide variety of projects, including but not limited to, pesticides, asbestos, air quality, and drinking water.
 After her internship, Amanda was hired as an Environmental Technician with the Onsite Sewage and Water Program at the Fairfax County Health Department.
 She then moved on to food inspections by working as an Environmental Health Specialist in the Food Protection Program for the Prince George's County Health Department.